Floriana vs Marsa

 Side-by-side comparison of property prices, lifestyle, and practical info to help you choose the right area.

-Living in Floriana
+No current listings in Floriana

 Floriana is the fortified suburb that guards Valletta's landward approach — a planned town built by the Knights in the 17th century as an outer defence ring around the capital.
 The massive bastions that form Floriana's boundary are among the most impressive military fortifications in Malta, and the town's grid-plan streets mirror Valletta's own rational design.
 Despite being adjacent to the capital, Floriana has its own distinct identity.
 It's the home of Malta's national football stadium, the Argotti Botanical Gardens, and several government ministries that spill over from Valletta.
 The granaries — massive stone silos built into the bastions — are a distinctive landmark and were once critical to Malta's grain supply.
 The town's main square hosts Malta's largest political rallies and national events.
 Property in Floriana is more affordable than neighbouring Valletta while offering similar proximity to everything in the capital.
 The housing stock is predominantly traditional townhouses within the fortifications, many with original architectural features.
 Parking is easier than in Valletta, and the bus terminus sits at the edge of town.